Transform and filter the `movies_na` data set

 3.1.3.1 Viz #4: ggplot2 dependencies

 If you’ve read the book in chronological order, you’ve already encountered a streamgraph in Section 1.
-We will use that visualization as the example in this chapter.
+We will use that visualization as the example in this section.

 The purpose of this visualization is to illustrate how the ggplot2 dependencies have evolved from a small speck in 2007 to their current state at the end of 2024.
 This is the exact use case for which I would use a streamgraph.